 - Bitenic Squid - Text by Anders Sandberg

-Squid provolve clade that give cephalopods a bad reputation.
+Squid provolve clade that gives cephalopods a bad reputation.

 - Blue Whale - Text by M. Alan Kazlev